 As a data subject you are not obliged to share your personal data with the Club.
 If you choose not to share your personal data with us we may not be able to register or administer your membership.

-If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible at email@example.com or use the contact form below.
+If you believe that any information we are holding on you is incorrect or incomplete, please email us as soon as possible at email@example.com.
 We will promptly correct any information found to be incorrect.

 We are committed to ensuring that your information is secure.
 In order to prevent unauthorised access or disclosure, we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 A cookie is a small file which asks permission to be placed on your computer’s hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.

 We use traffic log cookies to identify which pages are being used.
 This helps us analyse data about web page traffic and improve our website in order to tailor it to customer needs.
 We only use this information for statistical analysis purposes and then the data is removed from the system.

 Overall, cookies help us provide you with a better website, by enabling us to monitor which pages you find useful and which you do not.
 A cookie in no way gives us access to your computer or any information about you, other than the data you choose to share with us.